 The integration is halted and an event occurs whenever an event generation expression, e.g. x > 2 o or floor(x), changes its value.
 An event generating expression has an internal buffer, and the value of the expression can only be changed at event instants.
-If the evaluated expression is inconsistent with the buffer, that will trigger an event and the buffer will be updated with a new value at the event instant.
+If the evaluated expression is inconsistent with the buffer, that will trigger an event and the buffer will be updated with a new value at the event instant [in other words, a root finding mechanism is needed which determines a small time interval in which the expression changes its value; the event occurs at the right side of this interval].
 During continuous integration event generation expression has the constant value of the expression from the last event instant.